-Eighteen years ago today, on April 20, 1999, 12 students and one teacher at Columbine High School in Littleton, Colorado, were massacred, shot by two angry young men: Eric Harris and Dylan Klebold, who then took their own lives.
+Twenty years ago, on April 20, 1999, 12 students and one teacher at Columbine High School in Littleton, Colorado, were massacred, shot by two angry young men — Eric Harris and Dylan Klebold — who then took their own lives.
 Twenty-three others were wounded.
-The school shooting was an unmitigated tragedy that sparked nationwide arguments over video game violence, goth culture, guns, teenagers’ use of the internet, and more.
-And it provided a kind of template for the many acts of mass gun violence that would come.
+The shooting was an unmitigated tragedy that sparked nationwide arguments over video game violence, goth culture, guns, teenagers’ use of the internet, and more.
+And it provided a kind of template for many acts of mass gun violence that would follow.

-Columbine was also a watershed moment in the consciousness of American teenagers — a moment where safety started to feel like an illusion, and you could be exposed to danger anywhere: at home, at the grocery store, at the mall, in the classroom.
-That generation would live through the events of 9/11 just two years later, and those two moments define the world for older American millennials, who live in the shadow of acts of large-scale, senseless violence that render even home soil unsafe.
+In 1999, though, these measures weren’t commonplace.
+So Columbine was a watershed moment in the consciousness of American teenagers — a moment where safety started to feel like an illusion, and you could be exposed to danger anywhere: at home, at the grocery store, at the mall, in the classroom.
+Those same teenagers would live through the events of 9/11 just two years later, and the two moments have come to define the world for older American millennials, who live in the shadow of acts of large-scale, senseless violence that render even home soil unsafe.

-But if you were a Christian teenager in 1999, the word “Columbine” doesn’t just make you remember feeling suddenly unsafe in places you thought were okay.
-It’s synonymous with both a whole cottage industry that sprang up around the shooting, a raft of commercial products that retold its stories — sometimes with dubious connection to the facts — and an ethos of martyrdom that seems in retrospect to have summed up what it was to be a youth-group kid at the turn of the last century.
+But if you were a Christian teenager in 1999, the word “Columbine” doesn’t just make you remember feeling suddenly threatened in places you thought were protected.
+It’s synonymous with both a cottage industry that sprang up around the shooting, a raft of commercial products that retold its stories — sometimes with dubious connection to the facts — and an ethos of martyrdom that seems in retrospect to have summed up what it was like to be a youth-group kid at the turn of the last century.
 And the results have lasted far into the future.

 Cassie Bernall was immortalized as the girl who “said yes”